Personal prelature

-Personal prelature is a canonical structure of the Catholic Church which comprises a prelate, clergy and laity who undertake specific pastoral activities.
+A personal prelature is an institution of the Catholic Church which comprises clergy, and optionally laity, under the jurisdiction of a prelate, which undertakes specific pastoral activities.
+Along with dioceses, and later military ordinariates, personal prelatures were originally under care of the Vatican's Congregation for Bishops, but since 4 August 2022, personal prelatures have been placed under care of the Dicastery for the Clergy.
+Unlike dioceses, which cover territories for the ordinary pastoral care of the faithful, personal prelatures minister to persons according to some specific pastoral goals, regardless of where they live.

 The first personal prelature is Opus Dei.
-Personal prelatures, similar to dioceses and military ordinariates, are under the governance of the Vatican's Congregation for Bishops.
-On 4 August 2022, personal prelatures will be instead governed under the Dicastery for the Clergy.
-These three types of ecclesiastical structures are composed of lay people served by their own secular clergy and prelate.
-Unlike dioceses, which cover territories, personal prelatures—like military ordinariates—take charge of persons as regards some objectives regardless of where they live.

 Origins

 In the Catholic Church, the personal prelature was conceived during the sessions of the Second Vatican Council in no. 10 of the decree Presbyterorum ordinis and was later enacted into law by Paul VI in his motu proprio Ecclesiae sanctae.
 The institution was later reaffirmed in the 1983 Code of Canon Law.